 |Lifting and handling injuries||75||47||41|

 |Trapped by something collapsing||1||0||0|

-Our network of certified personal injury lawyers are experienced in in getting the best awards for Claimants who have sustained an injury in a car or motorcycle crash in Ipswich.
+Our network of certified personal injury lawyers are experienced in getting the best awards for claimants who have sustained an injury in a car or motorcycle crash in Ipswich.

 Road traffic accidents involving vehicles in Ipswich are quite common.
 Statistics from accidents reported to the police show 25 fatal accidents, 266 serious accidents and 1923 slight accidents in 2013 in Suffolk (Total events were 2214 council area.
 In 2014 total accidents had increased to 2,349.
 Incidents in the Ipswich area in 2013 included road traffic collisions on the dual carriageway of the A1022 and A1156 junction and on the single carriageway of the A1214 and A1071 crossroads.

 Other types of claim

 Clinical negligence in Ipswich

 Clinical negligence is the term for when a patient suffers injury or illness as the result of the carelessness of a doctor or other health worker.
 Our specialist panel of injury lawyers can help you make a claim against the hospital or clinic responsible for the injury.